Kimberley Rew: Career

-After a brief excursion into archaeology at West Stow Anglo-Saxon Village, in 1975 Rew formed the Waves with Alex Cooper, before joining the Soft Boys in 1978, recording the A Can of Bees and Underwater Moonlight albums.
+After a brief excursion into archaeology at West Stow Anglo-Saxon Village, in 1975 Rew formed the Waves with drummer Alex Cooper, named after Virginia Woolf's novel.

-The group was named after the novel The Waves.
-The drummer Alex studied History at Cambridge.
 The group first played together at the Galaxy Club at RAF Mildenhall in 1980.

-In 1981, the Soft Boys' leader Robyn Hitchcock began his solo career; Rew and Cooper joined with Katrina Leskanich and Vince de la Cruz to form Katrina and the Waves.
-The group survived a slow career climb by tours of RAF bases and Canadian club gigs, then teamed up with the producers Pat Collier and Scott Litt to record Rew's compositions "Going Down to Liverpool", covered by The Bangles, and, in 1985, "Walking on Sunshine", which became the group's first and biggest hit.
+In the interim, Rew joined the Soft Boys in 1978, recording the albums A Can of Bees that year and Underwater Moonlight in 1980.
+Not finding commercial success or much critical response, Soft Boys' leader Robyn Hitchcock began his solo career in 1981 while Rew and Cooper merged The Waves with Katrina Leskanich and Vince de la Cruz to form Katrina and the Waves.

+The group survived a slow career climb through tours of RAF bases and Canadian club gigs, then teamed up with the producers Pat Collier and Scott Litt to record Rew's compositions "Going Down to Liverpool", covered by the Bangles, and, in 1985, "Walking on Sunshine", which became the group's first and biggest hit.

-In 1997, Katrina and the Waves won the Eurovision Song Contest for the United Kingdom with the Rew composition "Love Shine a Light".
-The song was written for the Samaritans 30th anniversary.
+In 1997, Rew was living on Mill Road, Cambridge when Katrina and the Waves won the Eurovision Song Contest for the United Kingdom with Rew's composition "Love Shine a Light".
+The song was written for the Samaritans' 30th anniversary.

 In 1999, Leskanich left the band to pursue a solo career.
 Rew continued to write, record and release solo albums.
-From 1988 through to 2004, he was a guest member of the Cambridge band The Lonely.
+From 1988 through to 2004, he was a guest member of the Cambridge band the Lonely.
 He played on three albums, Underground (1989), Rarer Gifts (1998) and Live (2000).

-In 2001 Rew reunited and toured with Robyn Hitchcock, bassist Matthew Seligman, and Morris Windsor for the Soft Boys' re-release of their 1980 album Underwater Moonlight.
+In 2001, Rew reunited and toured with Robyn Hitchcock, bassist Matthew Seligman, and drummer Morris Windsor for the Soft Boys' re-release of their 1980 album Underwater Moonlight.
 The following year they recorded and released a new album, Nextdoorland, which was accompanied by a short album of outtakes, Side Three.

-In 1997 Rew was living on Mill Road, Cambridge.
-In 2004, he joined the Cambridge band Jack, which his wife Lee Cave-Berry had already joined in 2000.
+In 2004, Rew joined Cambridge band Jack, which his wife Lee Cave-Berry had already joined in 2000.
 The two also perform together as a duo called Kim and Lee.